-The Company may be subject to pending legal proceedings and regulatory actions in the ordinary course of business; however, no such claims have been identified as of March 31, 2023 that would have a material adverse effect on the Company's financial position, results of operations or cash flows.
+The Company may be subject to legal proceedings and regulatory actions in the ordinary course of business.
+The Company is not currently party to any legal proceedings or regulatory actions that would have a material adverse effect on the Company's financial position, results of operations or cash flows.

 The Company from time to time enters into contracts that contingently require the Company to indemnify parties against third party claims.
 These contracts primarily relate to: (i) arrangements with clients which generally include certain provisions for indemnifying clients against liabilities if the services infringe a third party's intellectual property rights, (ii) the Regulation A Issuer Agreement where the Company may be required to indemnify the placement agent for any loss, damage, expense or liability incurred by the other party in any claim arising out of a material breach (or alleged breach) as a result of any potential violation of any law or regulation, or any third party claim arising out of any investment or potential investment in the offering, and (iii) agreements with the Company's officers and directors, under which the Company may be required to indemnify such persons from certain liabilities arising out of such persons' relationships with the Company.
-The Company has not incurred any material costs as a result of such obligations and has not accrued any liabilities related to such obligations in the consolidated financial statements as of March 31, 2023 and December 31, 2022.
+The Company has not incurred any material costs as a result of such obligations and has not accrued any liabilities related to such obligations in the consolidated financial statements as of June 30, 2023, and December 31, 2022.